freenas/freenas-docs/userguide/install.rst

 from
 `http://download.freenas.org/ <http://download.freenas.org/latest/>`_.

-.. note:: %brand% will only install to 64-bit hardware and the installer will not work on 32-bit hardware.
+.. note:: %brand% can only be installed on 64-bit hardware.

 The download page contains these types of files: